sww1235/connection-diagram-manager/file-format.md

 pin_signal_type = [<str>]

 # optional
-# TODO: decide if these should be filepaths or directly included SVGs
-# SVG image of connector front
-visual_representation = <svg>

-# optional
 # SVG image shows pin layout of connector with pin labels
 pin_visual_representation = <svg>

-# optional
-# array of which connectors mate with which other connectors
-# needs to be populated with sub-table key of connectors
-connector_type_mate = [<str>]

 # Equipment type is not an abstract type of equipment
 # (like PLC, relay, circuit breaker, etc), but a manufacturer product.